mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 ```

--> The chained function call first uses filter() to create a new array containing users with age less than 30, and then uses map() on this filtered array to extract and return an array of their first names.

 **How the Code Works with reduce:**

 -> The reduce() method iterates through the users array, processing each element (referred to as curr).